ilyacherevkov/okcoin-ruby/README.md

 # Okcoin API Ruby Wrapper
 Unofficial ruby library for Okcoin Bitcoin Exchange

+If you feel it's helpful and would like to donate, send coins to `BTC 15y2a3FKLW89qoDniDMRwsdhrZeHJA1Det`

 ## Installation

 Add these gems into your Gemfile: